A group of students and faculty at the University of Texas at Austin are passionately spearheading resistance to Texas’ new “campus carry” law.

 UT’s opposition to the law began with emails conveyed among concerned faculty, and has gained momentum with protests over the fall semester.
 The newly founded opposition organization “Gun Free UT” has gained a significant following, “armed with reason” in its resistance to legitimizing firearms on campus.

-Apparently not satisfied with reason alone, a rogue student-led scheme plans to outfit classmates with dildos as a more provocative expression of disapproval.
+Apparently not satisfied with reason alone, a rogue student-led scheme plans to outfit classmates with dildos as a more explicit expression of disapproval.
 This “Campus Dildo Carry” event will involve students toting sex toys around school to protest the new law when it goes into effect next August.

-In October an elderly professor announced his resignation, citing concerns over the legislation – namely the purportedly increased possibility of being murdered in class by a “disgruntled student.”
+In October, an elderly professor announced his resignation, citing concerns over the legislation – namely the purportedly increased possibility of being murdered in class by a “disgruntled student.”

 His motives have come under some scrutiny.
 Apparently he’s semi-retired; was already on his way out with another job lined up; and presently teaches only one course, on introductory economics – not a subject often attributed to inciting violent, self-destructive eruptions (“End the Fed!”?), and one whose audience is generally too young for concealed-carry licensing anyway.

-Regardless, the gentleman will be transitioning to the University of Sydney, where Australian gun control will presumably shelter him from vengeful students.
+Regardless, the gentleman will be transitioning to the University of Sydney, where presumably Australian gun control will shelter him from vengeful students.
 Back here in the Wild West reborn, his colleagues will continue his struggle – and assuredly never will forget his name.